The Measurement Import and Configuration Wizards

 Edit the Subwoofer Names

 MSO automatically generates subwoofer names for you.
-If these are similar enough to the subwoofer names you chose earlier when exporting the measurements from REW, you can leave them as-is.
-Otherwise, you can edit the names in place to get them to match the names you chose in the exported files.
+If these are close enough to the subwoofer names you chose earlier when exporting the measurements from REW, you can leave them as-is.
+If you get a warning dialog when choosing Next, the dialog message will contain information about what failed in the name-matching algorithm.
+Should this occur, you can edit the sub names in place to get them to match the exported measurement files.
 To edit a subwoofer name, you can either select the name and press F2, or click twice on it (without double-clicking) to activate the edit mode.

 Edit the subwoofer names to make them what you want, then press Next when done.